PhilipDaniels/my-website/content/blog/2022/oracle-udt-class-generator.md

 ```

 This really demonstrates the power of the combinator approach with the `.Many()` call being all that
-is required to say 'parse a list of these things from the input' rather than just one.
+is required to say "parse a list of these things from the input" rather than just one.

 ### Drill-down into FieldListParser

 `FieldListParser` shows a couple of interesting techniques.
-The high-level parsers are defined as:
+It is defined as:

 ```cs
 static readonly Parser<List<FieldSpecification>> FieldListParser =